06 Jan Ultimate Crowdfunding Marketing Strategies To Smash Your Goal

 There are many press release services out there, and most will promise you the earth and deliver nothing.
 A majority just blast your press release to as many journalists as possible and hope that some of them bite.
 Moreover, they won’t work with you to write a compelling press release which journalists would want to write about.

-The press make their bread-and-butter by writing interesting stories.
+The press makes their bread-and-butter by writing interesting stories.
 Therefore, it is important that your press release is news-worthy.
 If you can’t imagine it on the front page of a major news site, then you should skip this tactic.

 I work diligently to create press releases which compel the press to write about my clients’ products.
 Press attention can take your crowdfunding campaign to an entirely different level, and enable you to raise more money than you thought possible.